brbaso/UIkit_Lightbox_Extended/README.md

 All comments in the file are pretty much self explanatory and just to say here that this is almost standard use of UIkit framework -  the only difference is that we load **lightbox-ext.js**(or **lightbox-ext.min.js** for production environment) instead of the original UIkit **lightbox.js** file.

-Also, there is the main.css file loaded and used for additional styling.

 - **index.php** is our main file where we assign data attributes needed for lightbox-ext functionality: